30 Japanese Nicknames and Ways to Create Your Own

 Aren’t Japanese nicknames interesting?

 Believe it or not, this information may prove very handy if you ever have the opportunity to travel abroad to Japan and make some friends.
+You can also spot nicknames in use naturally through the FluentU program, which uses videos to teach the language in context.

-If not, you now have some extra knowledge about the Japanese culture.
+You now have some extra knowledge about the Japanese culture.
 And learning about culture is just as important as learning the language!